aws-amplify/docs/cli-toolchain/quickstart.md

 ## Mocking and Testing

-It is highly recommended that you have completed the Getting Started section of Amplify setup before using local mocking.
+It is highly recommended that you complete the Getting Started section of Amplify setup before using local mocking.

 - [JavaScript Getting Started](../js/start.md)
 - [Android Getting Started](../android/start.md)